-In pursuit of perfect abs: Gay men’s unrealistic body standards
+In pursuit of perfect abs – the unrealistic body standards of gay men

 Having a gym-toned body also intersects with social status as it is an indicator of how much time is spent at the gym in pursuit of the perfect body.
-Beauty, wellness and fitness do not come cheap – these men have to spend a fair amount to achieve bodily perfection and thus, the association that goes with the perfect body and good looks is that of elevated socio-economic status.
+Beauty, wellness and fitness do not come cheap – these men have to spend a fair amount to achieve bodily perfection.
+The association that goes with the perfect body and good looks is that of elevated socio-economic status.

 But what are the psychological effects of attempting to live up to these beauty standards?
 Symptoms of body dysmorphia include depression, poor job performance, sexual anxiety and high-risk behaviours.
-Some physical issues include steroid abuse, muscle injury and disordered eating habits such as over-reliance on dietary supplements.
+Some physical issues include steroid abuse, muscle injury, an over-reliance on dietary supplements, and eating disorders.
 Body dysmorphic disorder is a form of obsessive compulsive disorder – this translates into an obsession with a perfect body through hours spent in the gym and obsessing about food consumed.

-Dr. Scott Griffiths from the University of Melbourne will be conducting research on body image and “bigorexia” (an obsession with achieving a big muscled physique) in gay and bisexual men.
-“There is some evidence that gay and bisexual men are more vulnerable than heterosexual men to eating and body image disorders, and to using appearance-enhancing drugs such as anabolic steroids,” he states.
+“There is some evidence that gay and bisexual men are more vulnerable than heterosexual men to eating and body image disorders…” confirms Dr Scott Griffiths from the University of Melbourne.
+“This also applies to using appearance-enhancing drugs such as anabolic steroids.”

-It is encouraging to note that there are some gay subcultures that celebrate different body types.
-Bears, for instance, are men who have body types that do not fit the image of perfection and they do not aspire to these unrealistic standards.
-There are even apps that are specifically dedicated to bears.
-Dedicated spaces for men who do not aspire towards unrealistic bodies are an important act of rebellion and a way for men to love and accept their bodies.
+There are some gay subcultures that celebrate different body types.
+Bears, for instance, are men who have body types that don’t fit the image of perfection and they don’t aspire to the unrealistic standards of gay desirability.
+There are apps, clubs, events, and vacations that are all specifically dedicated to bears.
+Dedicated spaces for men who don’t aspire to unrealistic physiques are an important act of rebellion and a way for men to love and accept their bodies.